 We have tried to make the information in this leaflet meet your needs.
 If it does not meet your individual needs or situation, please speak to your healthcare team.
 They are happy to help.

-Author: VTE Prevention Team December 2024 Review: December 2027 Oxford University Hospitals NHS Foundation Trust www.ouh.nhs.uk/information
+Author: Sarah Havord and the VTE Prevention Team May 2021 Review: May 2024 Oxford University Hospitals NHS Foundation Trust www.ouh.nhs.uk/information